-If you are using a hydroponics system, you can increase nutrient intake earlier in a Purple Kush plant’s life.
+If you use a hydroponics system, you can increase nutrient intake earlier in a Purple Kush plant’s life.
 It is not unheard of for growers to provide up to 1100 ppm of high-quality nutrients within a week of the plant establishing strong roots.

 Tip #7 for Growing Purple Kush – Maintain the Right pH with Hydroponics

-The pH your marijuana plant is exposed to dictates its ability to absorb nutrients.
-If the pH is too high or too low, your plants won’t receive adequate feeding, and your yield will suffer as a result.
+The pH your marijuana plant is exposed to determines its ability to absorb nutrients.
+If the pH is too high or too low, your plants won’t absorb nutrients efficiently.
+Naturally, your plant’s development, and ultimately the overall yield will suffer.

-DID YOU KNOW: The pH levels your marijuana plants are exposed to dictate their ability to absorb nutrients?
+DID YOU KNOW?
+The pH levels your marijuana plants are exposed to determine their ability to absorb nutrients.

 When you grow Purple Kush in soil, it is best to keep the pH in the 6.2 – 6.8 range.
 This figure drops slightly when using a hydroponics system.
-New growers who experience difficulties when growing marijuana tend to make a mess of the pH.
-Soil has a natural pH buffering ability, which gives you the liberty of being less than accurate when providing feeding solutions; you don’t get the same margin of error with hydroponics.
+Soil has a natural pH buffering ability, which gives you the liberty of being less than accurate.
+However, when providing feeding solutions, you don’t get the same margin of error with hydroponics.

 Make sure you invest in a high-quality pH meter because you will have to measure it quite often.
 Although the pH range is 5.2 – 6.2 for hydroponics, 5.8 is classified as ideal.
 If the pH is too high or low, invest in pH UP or pH DOWN solutions as necessary and make the requisite adjustments.

 There is also a difference in pH between hard and soft water.
 Hard water tends to have an elevated pH level and contains high levels of bicarbonates.
 It takes more acid to lower the pH of hard water than its soft equivalent.
-Ideally, you will use a reverse osmosis (RO) system to filter your water and eliminate any potential difficulties caused by hard water.
+Use a reverse osmosis (RO) system to filter your water and eliminate any potential difficulties caused by hard water.

 Tip #8 for Growing Purple Kush – Temperature & Humidity Levels

-It is a fact that Purple Kush is a difficult strain to cultivate.
+Purple Kush is a difficult strain to cultivate.
 As it is a pure indica, it grows low to the ground and is extremely bushy.
 As a result, it is tough to grow outdoors properly.
 Purple Kush is particularly vulnerable to rain exposure and high humidity.
-Although this strain is resistant to pests and mold, you risk disease if you allow it to get wet.
+Although this strain is resistant to pests and mold, it is susceptible to disease if you allow it to get wet.
 On the plus side, pests don’t like Purple Kush because of its bitter taste.

 There are different schools of thought regarding Purple Kush’s ideal growing temperature.
 It is widely believed that it prefers relatively cool temperatures of 65 – 75 degrees Fahrenheit, but some growers claim that their Kush flourishes between 77 and 85 degrees.
-We recommend keeping the temperature below 80 degrees for the most part and don’t allow it to drop by more than 10 degrees at night.
+We recommend keeping the temperature below 80 degrees for the most part and not dropping by more than 10 degrees at night.

 As for humidity, it is best to keep it at around 50% during the vegetative stage.
-Remember, the relative humidity (RH) in a plant cell is close to 100% so when the RH in the air is lower, a greater amount of water is removed from the leaves.
+Remember, the relative humidity (RH) in a plant cell is close to 100%.
+Therefore, when the RH in the air is lower, a more significant amount of water is removed from the leaves.
 Generally, growers like to keep the humidity level high to reduce the number of times they have to water the plant.